gpoudel/FPL-Analytics/README.md

 ## fplAnalytics
 This repo hosts my hobbiest website/blog www.fplanalytics.com, which is about data analysis and visualizations using official APIs of Fantasy Premier League (https://fantasy.premierleague.com/).
-Please note, currently all the files which build the website (HTML,CSS,Javascritps etc) reside in gh-pages.
+Please note, currently all the files which build the website (HTML,CSS,Javascritps,Json etc) reside in gh-pages.
 At later stage I plan to put my source codes in the main repo which are so far in R and Python (but could be anything else during further development).

 ## Intorduction